Secure Filtering against Spatio-Temporal False Data Attacks under Asynchronous Sampling: Introduction

 Denial-of-service (DoS) attacks block the measurement transmitted to the state estimator, undoubtedly worsening the state estimation performance.
-To handle such attacks conducted to multiple transmission channels, a partial observer is proposed to provide reliable partial state estimates in \cite{lu2019resilient}.
+To handle such attacks conducted on multiple transmission channels, a partial observer is proposed to provide reliable partial state estimates in \cite{lu2019resilient}.
 The authors in \cite{su2018cooperative} propose a detection-compensation scheme to detect the presence of DoS attacks and then effectively reconstruct missing state estimates through past available states, eventually mitigating the attack's impact on the state estimation performance.
 Event-triggered mechanisms are proven to be effective against DoS attacks in synchronous sampled systems such as the dynamic event-triggered scheme proposed in \cite{liu2021resilient}.

 The asynchronous and non-periodic sampling scheme opens up new opportunities for the adversaries.
 In this paper, we propose a novel false data attack model for such systems, which was also introduced in the preliminary version \cite{li2023secure} (see Fig.~ \ref{fig:time_data_attack}).
 This attack model includes both integrity attacks such as false-data injection \cite{hu_stateestimation_automatica}, and availability attacks such as DoS attacks \cite{lu2019resilient,liu2021resilient}.
-We also investigate the influence of time-stamp manipulation caused by malicious attackers.
-Apart from these attacks, generating completely new false data packages into authentic measurement streams is also a serious threat.
-Our attack model unifies all the above attacks into one framework including the possibility of their combinations.
+We also investigate the influence of time-stamp manipulation, {which can significantly degrade state-estimation performance \cite{qu2023time,zhang_TSA_TSG}.} Apart from these attacks, generating completely new false data packages into authentic measurement streams is also a serious threat.
+Our attack model unifies all the above attacks into one framework including the possibility of their combinations. {It is worth noting that the preliminary version \cite{li2023secure} proposed a median-based state estimation, which is resilient to attacks at the cost of conservatism and accuracy.
+These limitations are addressed by introducing a completely distinct state estimation algorithm in this paper.}